No gun. No helmet. No action: The frustrations of some novice Americans who signed up to fight in Ukraine.

 “I have been a hunter all my life,” Brian said.
 “I got assigned to a sniper team here.
 I am going to kill every ...
 Russian I can,” he said, using an expletive to describe Russians.

-“Never killed a man in my life but ...
+“Never killed a man in my life, but ...
 I am going to enjoy [it].”

 All the foreign volunteers interviewed for this article did not want their last names to be used.
 Some were concerned about their security, while others wanted to protect their relatives or had not yet told their families they were in Ukraine to fight the Russians.